LCR-ADS-Lab/LxGrTagger-Documentation/docs/cx tags/2_Non-finite Clause/index.md

 In contrast to [finite dependent clauses](../1_Finite%20Clause/), non-finite dependent clauses differ from their finite counterparts in that they do not contain a verb phrase marking tense or modality.
 Therefore, structurally, they are more succinct and implicit compared to finite clauses.
 They typically omit an explicit subject and often do not require a subordinator, which leads to reduced explicitness and a more compact semantic structure.
 Interpreting a non-finite clause often requires context from the main clause and sometimes from the broader context of the discourse.
 There are three primary types of non-finite clauses, each characterized by a different form of verb phrase: *to*-infinitive clauses, *ing*-clauses, and *ed*-clauses.

+Non-finite dependent clause types are annotated on the main verb of the clause.
+In instances where the verb phrase is elided, the clause does not receive an annotation.

 1. TOC
 {:toc}